deity-io/falcon-platform-docs/docs/platform/getting-started/configure.md

 ### 5. Test your changes

-Unless your running Falcon Server locally (Enterprise plans only), now is a great time to test your changes.
+Unless you're running Falcon Server locally (Enterprise plans only), now is a great time to test your changes.
 By connecting your local client app to your remote server app (via the GraphQL URL [explained here](/docs/platform/getting-started/create#2-add-your-details)) you should be able to see any config changes you've made.

 We recommend changing your shop integration variables so you can see your own products and categories locally.